 Describe how resources will be allocated among funding categories.
-The State plans to use FY 2017 NHTF program funds exclusively for rental housing to meet the priority needs identified by the state's ConPlan and to be consistent with the priorities in the QAP.
+The State plans to use FY 2019 NHTF program funds exclusively for rental housing to meet the priority needs identified by the state's ConPlan and to be consistent with the priorities in the QAP.
 This is due to the extremely low income targeting requirements of the program and the need for rental housing affordable to ELI households in the state.
 The allocation for multifamily housing construction support will be \$2,700,000.
 In accordance with NHTF regulations, up to 10% of the state's NHTF allocation will be used for administration.
 Therefore, the budget for administrative activities is set at \$300,000.
 Describe threshold factors and grant size limits.
 All NHTF awards will be based on the LHC staff in conjunction with third party underwriters' application review.
 All qualified applications will be reviewed and scored for consistency with the ConPlan, the QAP and established threshold and underwriting criteria.

-What are the outcome measures expected as a result of the method of distribution?
-The expected outcome measures are affordability and availability of decent affordable housing units; especially for extremely low and very low income households.
+result of the method of distribution? distribution?